A by-law relating generally to the transaction of the business and affairs of the

 The Immediate Past President

-plus up to six (6) Directors at Large, possibly but not necessarily comprised of:
+plus up to six (6) Directors at Large.

 Any increase or decrease in the number of Board members shall be approved by special resolution of the members at a general meeting.